SzoDavid/dnd-map/README.md

 # D&D Interactive Map Viewer

-A simple django app for creating interactive maps for your D&D campaign or anything else.
-Just fill up the database and it will be done!
+A django app for creating interactive maps for your D&D campaign or anything else.
+Just fill up the database, and it will be ready!

 ## What *"can"* this project do?

 - Display maps with clickable regions, for your cities or else
-- Display places even if there are no maps
+- Display settlements in a table form
-- Store data of your kingdoms, cities, places:
+- Store data of your settlements: kingdoms, cities, places:
   - Name
   - Pronunciation (optional)
   - Parent (Ex: the kingdom the city is in)